Welcome from the director

 Bursaries are available for students in financial need through the Graduate Studies Office.
 Additional details and applications are available on the Graduate Studies Forms page, under the Awards/bursary section, including bursaries for maternity, adoption and parental bursaries, as well as day care.
 Some bursaries are restricted to full-time students who are Canadian Citizens or Permanent Residents.
 The Ontario Student Assistance Program (OSAP) provides various types of assistance based on financial need to eligible students.
 Applied Health Sciences also has an Emergency Loan Fund for graduate students experiencing short-term financial difficulties.
 Other Waterloo awards and External awards are also available to graduate students in AHS.

-Master of Health Evaluation graduate program and degree requirements
+Master of Health Informatics graduate program and degree requirements

-The MHE program, offered by the School of Public Health and Health Systems, provides advanced training in core competencies for professional evaluators.
+The MHI program, offered by the School of Public Health and Health Systems, provides advanced training in core competencies for public health informatics professionals.
 The program builds on the School’s unique strengths in the areas of health behaviour, population health promotion, and environmental health sciences.
-The course-based curriculum is designed to increase the number of professionals with working experience in health care and public health settings who are well versed in evaluation and its applications within the health system.
+The course-based curriculum is designed to enable health informaticians to manage emerging issues in public health, health care systems, and clinical health services.
 The program is ideal for both recent Bachelor’s degree graduates and those established in the field who wish to upgrade their training.
-The goal of the program is to prepare a new generation of health evaluators, who are skilled in improving the integration and efficiency of public health and health services and systems to better protect health, prevent illness, and help people to achieve a healthier life for themselves and their communities in Canada and around the world.
+The goal of the program is to prepare a new generation of public health informaticians, who are skilled in improving the integration and efficiency of health services and systems to better protect health, prevent illness, and help people to achieve a healthier life for themselves and their communities in Canada and around the world.

 This graduate degree program will be delivered entirely in a self-directed, online education format, with course materials distributed over the internet.